 It is possible increase this parameter while you have trading systems running.

 Order rejection: ProOrder may stop any given trading system if too many orders of this trading system are rejected.
-The limit is fixed at 10 consecutive rejections.

 Co-existence of manual and automatic trading in the workstation